Insemination

 How Effective is it?

 The Sperm Bank of California, reports that it’s recipients have a 20.5% success rate per IUI cycle, and 80% of their recipients are pregnant by the 7th cycle.
 This rate is equivalent to that of intercourse involving an egg and sperm in fertile people.
-Most fertility clinics who treat patients for subfertility report an IUI rate of success between 5-15% per cycle depending on the person’s subfertility diagnosis and whether or not their cycle is stimulated with medication.
+Most fertility clinics who treat patients for subfertility report an IUI success rate between 5-15% per cycle depending on the person’s subfertility diagnosis and whether or not their cycle is stimulated with medication.

 ICI with fresh sperm most likely has close to the same success rate as intercourse involving an egg and sperm (around 20%).
 ICI with frozen sperm however only has an 8% success rate.